 - By Kristal Kuykendall

-In a little more than three weeks, Edmodo — one of the oldest and most widely used online learning platforms, launched in 2008 — will permanently shutter, and educators who have used the platform will no longer have access to their accounts, their instructional content, nor their student data, the company announced this week on its website.
+Edmodo — one of the oldest and most widely used online learning platforms, launched in 2008 — is shutting down permanently on Sept.
+23, the company announced last month, and educators will no longer have access to their accounts, their instructional content, nor their student data.

-The last day that teachers will be able to log in to the Edmodo web and mobile applications will be Sept.
-22, 2022.
-After that, all data from its 100 million users worldwide will be permanently deleted, the company said.
+Teachers who have used Edmodo are urged to log in before the end of business on Sept.
+22 and download their data and content.
+After Sept.
+22, all data from Edmodo’s 100 million users worldwide will be permanently deleted, the company said.

 “It is with heavy hearts that we announce the sunsetting of the Edmodo.com platform and service effective close of business September 22, 2022,” the announcement said.
 “Not only will your account be deleted but all personal data and any materials you have created within your account will also be permanently deleted.
 You can be assured that your personal data will not be shared, transferred, or sold to any third party and, in fact, once permanently deleted, it will not be accessible or recoverable even by Edmodo.”